Ethical fee sharing

 * * *

 We find there was no ER 1.5 compliant approval in writing signed by the clients.
-[Attorney B] may have had an informal relationship with [Attorney A].
+[Lawyer B] may have had an informal relationship with [Lawyer A].
 But the language of the rule is clear and explicit.
 The client must agree “in a writing signed by the client.”

 Lawyer B received a 90-day suspension, but not just because of the fee-sharing issue.
 The disciplinary proceeding also involved diversion and trust-account violations, and Lawyer B had a disciplinary history.

-- If you’re the lawyer being associated, don’t assume the original lawyer’s fee agreement covers you and complies with ER 1.5(e)(2)’s client consent and disclosure.
+If you’re the lawyer being associated, don’t assume the original lawyer’s fee agreement complies with ER 1.5(e)(2)’s client consent and disclosure.